 SUSTAINABILITY IS AT THE CORE OF EVERYTHING I DO

 All elements are totally unique and thoughtfully designed and beautifully handmade in London.
-Each piece is made from sustainably sourced fabric which is either natural, vintage, remnants or dead-stock waste fabric, which means in buying this you are also helping reduce the environmental and social impact of fashion, not to mention that all packaging is environmentally friendly too.
+Each piece is made from sustainably sourced fabric which is either organic, natural, vintage, certified, remnants or dead-stock waste fabric, which means in buying this you are also helping reduce the environmental and social impact of fashion, not to mention that all packaging is environmentally friendly too.